jkon1513/ASE2018/docs/proposalrough.md

 * ` Class Schedule` As a student, I want an easy way to keep track of my classes.
-My conditions of satisfaction are that I can create a table of my classes and the buildings they are in, and will be able to retrieve this list after closing and re-opening the app
+My conditions of satisfaction are that I can create a table of my classes and the buildings they are in, and will be able to retrieve this list after closing and re-opening the app.

 ## Testing Plan